pedropiin/crypto/introduction-to-modern-cryptography/chapter-01/respostas.md

 ## 1.1)
 Qualquer ferramenta online de decripção pode ser utilizada.
-O texto claro, portanto, é: "Cryptographic systems are extrememly difficult to build.
+O texto claro, portanto, é: "Cryptographic systems are extremely difficult to build.
 Nevertheless, for some reason, many non-experts insist on designing new encryption schemes that seem to them to be more secure than any other scheme on earth.
 The unfortunate truth, however, is that such